ns34sh/21765_Take_Home_Assignment/README.md

 ** For parameters -o, -u, -d; column names are case-sensitive.
 ** Similary, for -m parameter; the string is filtering is case-sensitive.
 ** Only one parameter out of -u or -d should be used at a time.
+** The program also removes alphnumeric characters from strings and truncates strings with longer than 10 characters (i.e. only first 10 characters are retained)